Learn what you can do today to secure sustainable growth tomorrow. Great no cost download jam-packed with information!

 Newly-minted or well seasoned, Solo Practice University® is devoted to all solo/small firm practitioners, discussing issues faced, offering advice, education, support and inspiration.
 Subscribe by email below.

-Want your free copy of Embracing Change?
-Subscribe by email below and you will be able to download it immediately.
+Want your free copy of Business Call is Back and Attorney Guide to Virtual Receptionists?
+Subscribe by email below and you will be able to download them immediately.

 Back in the 1980’s, for a few years I was an Administrative Law Judge at the NYC Parking Violations Bureau (ALJ at the PVB).
 The Law Journal ad said all you needed was five years in practice and the job paid $89 per 3 hour session.
 So, at age 31 I became a “Judge”.
 Read on for another Barry Seidel law story.

 In part four we are going to look at trends in law firm ‘employees’ and we use the term very broadly.
 Why broadly?
 Because we need to look at the role of non-lawyers, AI (Artificial Intelligence) as an ‘employee’, Technology as an ‘employee’.
 Yes, we have to expand the term ‘employee’ because the world is changing rapidly.
 So, join us.
 It will be informative as always.

 Early in my solo career, I had a part-time gig working for the NYC taxi driver’s union.
 My friend’s wife’s Dad was the founder and President of the union.
 They represented drivers in contract negotiations with the City, provided health insurance to taxi drivers, and also offered the members a “legal plan.”
 The main benefit of the legal plan was a free lawyer for traffic court.

 A big “labor law” firm represented the union.
 Part of their representation required them to provide lawyers for traffic court.
 However, very often there were more traffic court appearances than the firm could handle.
 When that happened, yours truly got the call from union headquarters.
 Read on….

 The customer is always right.